madlambda/nash/proposal/1-scope-management.md

-Another behavior we need to discuss is whether all variables declared within a function (statement) will be created at the beginning (as scope is created) or only at the time a 'var' keywork is fond.
+Another behavior we need to discuss is whether all variables declared within a function (statement) will be created at the beginning (as scope is created) or only at the time a 'var' keywork is found.

 ```sh
 var l = ()